sciapp/python-testing/README.md

 Dockerfiles install the CPython versions `2.7`, `3.0`, `3.1`, `3.2`, `3.3`, `3.4`, `3.5`, `3.6`, `3.7`, `3.8`,`3.9`,
 `3.10`, `3.11`, `3.12`, `3.13` (depending on the Linux distribution some versions are not available).
 [Tox](https://tox.readthedocs.io/en/latest/) is preinstalled and can be used to test against Python `2.7` and `3.3+`.
-Currently, this repository contains Dockerfiles based on Alpine (latest), Debian buster, bullseye and bookworm, Ubuntu 16.04, 18.04, 20.04, 22.04 and 24.04 LTS, CentOS 7 and Rocky Linux 8, 9 and 10.
+Currently, this repository contains Dockerfiles based on Alpine (latest), Debian buster, bullseye, bookworm and trixie, Ubuntu 16.04, 18.04, 20.04, 22.04 and 24.04 LTS, CentOS 7 and Rocky Linux 8, 9 and 10.

 ## Available Python versions